DeNeutoy/blog/docs/til/cloud-run-triggers.md

 ### Attempt 2

 After some digging I figured out that creating triggers from the commandline is more flexible.
 So I deleted the trigger I attached to the Cloud Run deployment and created a new one.
+This way actually allowed me to specify that I only want it to trigger for a specific bucket by adding the `--event-filters="bucket=<bucket name>"` argument.
+This was good because it meant the infinite loop above wouldn't happen.

 Created trigger using: